Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Transportation-cost inequalities

-\begin{remark} As we will see, the implication $1) \Rightarrow 2)$ follows easily from the tensorization property of transportation cost inequalities (Proposition~\ref{prop:TC_tensorization}).
+\begin{remark} As we will see, the implication $1) \Rightarrow 2)$ follows easily from the tensorization property of transportation-cost inequalities (Proposition~\ref{prop:TC_tensorization}).
 The reverse implication $2) \Rightarrow 1)$ is a nontrivial result, which was proved by Gozlan \cite{Gozlan} using an elegant probabilistic approach relying on the theory of large deviations \cite{Dembo_Zeitouni}. \end{remark}